 PermacultureFX exists to tool up dirt ninjas, urban gardeners, and suburban homesteaders with the tools needed to care for the earth, people, and produce return on their labor.
 If you are interested in creating abundance on your property, the resources found in the blog will be a great addition to any gardening tool belt.
 Get ready for an adventure!

-Cattle, goats, ducks, & quail
+Chickens, cattle, goats, ducks, & quail

 Are you ready to turn your yard into a breath-taking place of productive abundance?